johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md

 ![title image reading "Azure Container Apps: build and deploy with Bicep and GitHub Actions" with the Bicep, Azure Container Apps and GitHub Actions logos](title-image.png)

-## The container convent
+## The containerised convent

 I learn the most about a technology when I'm using it to build something.
 I have an aunt that's a nun, and long ago she persuaded me to build her convent a website.
 Since that time I've been merrily overengineering it for fun and non-profit.

-The website is [here](https://www.poorclaresarundel.org/) and it is open source.
-The website is a node app that is containerised and runs on [Azure App Service Web App for Containers](https://azure.microsoft.com/en-gb/services/app-service/containers/).
+My aunts website is a node app that is containerised and runs on [Azure App Service Web App for Containers](https://azure.microsoft.com/en-gb/services/app-service/containers/).
 Given that it is already in a container, this makes it a great candidate for porting to Azure Container Apps.

 So that's what we'll do in this post.
 But where I'm dropping in my aunts container, you could equally be dropping in your own.